 In 1992, HGTV founder Ken Lowe had an idea to create a television show for cable that focused on home renovation and gardening.
 He put his idea into action and on Dec.
 30, 1994, HGTV (The Home and Garden TV) Channel was launched.

 The show reached 6.5 million homes in 44 markets.
 In May 1996, HGTV.com was launched and in April of 1997, the first HGTV Dream Home Giveaway contest was started and continues today.
 The network has added several other contests, including the Ultimate House Hunt.

 All photos are used with permission from TopTenRealEstateDeals.com

-The grand winner of HGTV’s 2017 Ultimate House Hunt chosen by over a million voting fans is the ultimate beach house in Providenciales, Turks and Caicos Islands.
-Priced at $11.5 million.
+In 2017, the grand winner of HGTV’s 2017 Ultimate House Hunt was chosen over millions of others who entered.
+The lucky winner won a mansion on the beach in the hotspot of Turks and Caicos that is now listed on the market for $11.5 million.